I have always found it a special challenge to compose music in the equal-

 composed for piano.

-The third movement is a travesty waltz, owing much to Shostakovich's affectionate but wicked parodies of Chopin.
+The third movement is a travesty waltz, owing much to Shostakovich's affectionate (but very sharp-edged) parodies of Chopin.
 Its ending makes no sense, nor is it intended to; that is one way to define the difference between a parody and a travesty.

 Copyright © 2015 Frank Wilhoit